When thinking about weddings, the bachelor/bachelorette party is one of the things everyone is eagerly awaiting. Let's face it... we all love it.

 While the exact origin of the bachelor party concept is a bit of a mystery, the first records of its existence date back to the 5th century B.C.
 Of course, it wasn't anything like the bachelor parties we have today.
 The ancient Spartans celebrated the groom's last night as an unmarried man, with a feast and toasts on his behalf.
 As for the tradition itself, the explanation as to why it actually started it quite simple.
 In the olden times, arranged marriages were pretty common.
 This means that the bride and groom were technically single until the wedding, so celebrating the groom's last night as a single man represented the end of an era and it was also a good opportunity for elders to advise and prepare him for married life.

-If you're wondering why we mentioned just the groom, it's because bachelorette parties established themselves as a thing a lot later, around the 60s when the sexual revolution came around.
-Before the 19th century, women had versions of pre-marriage parties, but they weren't focused on celebrating the last nights of the unmarried life, but more on preparing for it.
+If you're wondering why we mentioned just the groom, it's because bachelorette parties established themselves as a thing a lot later, around the 60s, when the sexual revolution came around.
+Before the 19th century, women had versions of pre-marriage parties, but they weren't focused on celebrating the last nights of the unmarried life but more on preparing for it.
 For example, in Ancient Greece, women joined their relatives and friends in paying tribute to Artemis - the goddess of childbirth and protector of young girls.
-Later, the festivities were limited to a bridal shower that had the purpose to acquire gifts for the new home.
+Later, the festivities were limited to a bridal shower that had the purpose of acquiring gifts for the new home.

 The term bachelor initially referred to a young knight in training, and it was only attributed to describe an unmarried man, in the 14th century in Geoffrey Chaucer's The Canterbury Tales.
 As for the bachelor party, it was first used in the Scottish publication Chambers's Journal of Literature in 1922, to describe a jolly old party.
 For a long period of time, these parties involved a formal dinner, usually hosted by the groom's father or his best man, with toasts to the groom and bride.